HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-6 Authorized transmissions.md

 2. **Emergency Communications**:

    > **Key Information:**
-   > *Amateur stations may transmit information in support of broadcasting, program production, or news gathering when such communications are directly related to the immediate safety of human life or protection of property.* {{< link id="T1D09" >}}
+   > *Amateur stations may transmit information in support of broadcasting, program production, or news gathering when such communications are directly related to the **immediate safety of human life or protection of property**.* {{< link id="T1D09" >}}

-   When things go sideways, all bets are off.
-Use whatever means necessary to call for help or be a hero to others.
-It's like having a "break glass in case of emergency" option for the rulebook.
+   In a real emergency, the usual rules take a backseat—you’re allowed to use any communication method necessary to get help!
+It's like having a "break glass in case of emergency" option for the rulebook, but remember that you may be called on to justify your decision, so make sure it was an actual emergency and that was the only way to solve it!

 3. **Ham Radio Show-and-Tell**:
    - Spread the word about cool ham radio stuff